mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 At the very root the recipe is really simple:

 * make sure all the key people (business _and_ technical stakeholders) are in the same room;
-* provide them with an unlimited modeling surface (usually a paper roll on a long straight wall plus some hundreds of coloured sticky notes);
+* provide them with an unlimited modeling surface (usually a paper roll on a long straight wall plus some hundreds of colored sticky notes);
 * have them model the entire business flow with **Domain Events** along a timeline.

 Ib an EventStorming workshop, domain events — or just _events_ — are not software constructs: they're short sentences written on a sticky note, using a verb at the past tense.